naughtyfruit53/FastApiv1.6/docs/AI_IMPLEMENTATION_GUIDE.md

 ## License

-This AI Implementation Guide is part of the Tritiq ERP system.
+This AI Implementation Guide is part of the TRITIQ BOS system.
 © 2025 Tritiq Technologies.
 All rights reserved.